GaryChenMesser/networkx_practice/README.md

 ----findcomponent_20170726.py----

-This program shows how to divide disconnected components of a graph into separate subgraphs using BSF algorithm.
+This program shows how to divide disconnected components of a graph into separate subgraphs using BFS algorithm.

 ----complexity_20170728.py----